splunk/public-o11y-docs/infrastructure/terms-concepts.rst

      - A dynamic link available for properties that can take you to a Splunk Infrastructure Monitoring dashboard or an external system, such as a Splunk instance or a custom-defined URL.

    * - :ref:`navigator-def`
-     - A set of screens that lets you monitor instances of your integrations.
+     - A collection of resources that lets you monitor metrics and logs across various instances of your services and detect outliers in the instance population based on key performance indicators.

    * - :ref:`resolution-def`
      - | Resolution refers to either one of the following: